DLXPlugins/simple-comment-editing/readme.txt

 add_filter( 'sce_allow_delete', '__return_false' );
 `

+= Do you work with other plugins? =
+Yes, the plugin will work with WP-Ajaxify-Comments (http://wordpress.org/plugins/wp-ajaxify-comments/)

+Simply enable WP-Ajaxify-Comments, get it working per their settings, and add the Simple Comment Editing callback in the plugin's options.

+The callback is:
+`
+SCE_comments_updated();
+`

 = I want to style the editing interface.
 Where do I start? = See "Other Notes".